 The recent version of R-WinEdt provides the "Windows way" of editing R code - convenient, flexible, and powerful - but it is not quite as powerful as ESS for the Emacs.
-I think it desirable to improve the plug-in in two main topics.
-It should be redesigned in order to implement Sweave support, and to allow a convenient installation procedure, whereas the implementation of a better interface is of less priority.
+I think the plug-in should be redesigned in order to implement Sweave support, whereas the implementation of a better interface is of less priority.